wtsi-npg/npg_porch/docs/user_guide.md

 Security is necessary in order to prevent accidental misuse of npg_porch.
 An authorisation token can be provided to you by the maintainers, which you will then use to enable each request.
 Not implemented yet!

+A note on HTTPS: Client libraries like `requests`, certain GUIs and Firefox will try to verify the server certificate authority.
+System-administered software are already configured correctly.
+Others may need to be told where this certificate is, e.g. `/usr/share/ca-certificates/`

+### Step 0 - get issued security tokens

+Access to the service is loosely controlled with authorisation tokens.
+You will be issued with an admin token that enables you to register pipelines, and further tokens for pipeline-specific communication.
+Please do not share the tokens around and use them for purposes besides the specific pipeline.
+This will help us to monitor pipeline reliability and quality of service.
+Authorisation is achieved by HTTP Bearer Token:

+`curl -L -H "Authorization: Bearer $TOKEN" https://$SERVER:$PORT`

 ### Step 1 - register your pipeline with npg_porch

 *Schema: npg.porch.model.pipeline*